User management

 This type of authentication can be selected manually in user preferences.

-2. Client sign server’s challenge with his certificate’s private key and send signed challenge along with public part of certificate to server
+2. The client signs the servers challenge with their certificates’ private key and send a signed challenge along with the public part of their certificate to the server

-4. If certificate is valid, server validates challenge signature using certificate’s public key
+4. If the certificate is valid, the server validates the challenge signature using the certificates’ public key

-5. If signature is valid, server compares certificate subject with mapping data from user record
+5. If the signature is valid, the server compares the certificate subject with mapping data from the user record

-6. If mapping data match with certificate subject, access is granted
+6. If the mapping data matches with the certificate subject, access is granted

-So, to login successfully, user must posses valid certificate with private key.
-Authentication by certificate also allows smart card login - you just need to store certificate used for login on smart card instead of local certificate store.
+So, to login successfully, the user must posses a valid certificate with a private key.
+Authentication by certificate also allows smart card login - you just need to store the certificate used for login on a smart card instead of in a local certificate store.

 Certificate management

-CA certificates are searched in the list configured by “TrustedCertificate” configuration parameter in server configuration file.
+CA certificates are looked up in the list configured by the “TrustedCertificate” configuration parameter in the server configuration file.

 CAS authentication

-Central Authentication Service (CAS) single sign-on is supported in web interface only.
+Central Authentication Service (CAS) single sign-on is supported in the web interface only.
 The following server configuration parameters control CAS operation: CAS.AllowedProxies, CAS.Host, CAS.Port, CAS.Service, CAS.TrustedCACert, CAS.ValidateURL.
-See Server configuration parameters for the expanation of mentioned parameter meaning.
+See Server configuration parameters for the expanation of the meaning of the mentioned parameters.

-Changes to these configuration variables becomes effective immediately and does not require NetXMS server restart.
+Changes to these configuration variables become effective immediately and do not require a NetXMS server restart.

 Two-factor authentication

-In addition to above authentication methods, two-factor authentication using TOTP or via notification channel can be set up.
+In addition to the above authentication methods, two-factor authentication using TOTP or via a notification channel can be set up.

 TOTP configuration is done in two places - in system-wide Two-factor authentication methods and in properties of specific users.

-First of all it’s necessary to configure a method in Two-factor authentication methods.
-For TOTP select driver name TOTP, no driver configuration is necessary.
-For notification channel select driver name Message and in driver configuration the name of notification channel should be specified, e.g.:
+First of all it is necessary to configure a method in Two-factor authentication methods.
+For TOTP, select the driver name TOTP.
+No driver configuration is necessary.
+For using a notification channel, select the driver name Message and in driver configuration the name of notification channel should be specified, e.g.:

 ChannelName=NotificationChannelName

-The second step is to add two-factor authentication method in properties of a user.
+The second step is to add the two-factor authentication method in properties of a user.

-For message method it’s necessary to specify recipient for the message.
+For message method it is necessary to specify the recipient for the message.
 This concludes the configuration - on login the user will receive a message with numeric code.

-For TOTP method no additional configuration is necessary.
-On the following login user will be presented with a dialog containing qr code and secret as text.
-After entering the secret into TOTP application in will generate numeric code that should be entered to confirm TOTP initialization.
+For the TOTP method no additional configuration is necessary.
+On the following login the user will be presented with a dialog containing a qr code and a secret as text.
+After entering the secret into the users TOTP application, it will generate a numeric code that should be entered to confirm TOTP initialization.

-To repeat initialization it’s possible to perform reset for TOTP method in user properties.
-After that on next login of the user the dialog with qr code and secret will be presented again.
+To repeat initialization it is possible to perform a reset for the TOTP method in the user properties.
+After that, on next login of the user the dialog with qr code and secret will be presented again.

-It is possible to specify several two-factor authentication methods, in this case user will be presented a menu on login, allowing to choose which method to use.
+It is possible to specify several two-factor authentication methods.
+In this case the user will be presented with a menu on login, allowing to choose which method to use.

 Integration with LDAP

-NetXMS can perform one-way synchronization of users and groups with external LDAP server.
-User list replica is refreshed automatically.
+NetXMS can perform one-way synchronization of users and groups with an external LDAP server.
+The user list replica is refreshed automatically.

 Already existing NetXMS users or groups will not be modified during initial synchronization (e.g. user “admin” or group “Everyone”).